Foundation for Food & Agriculture Research Seeks Scientific and Stakeholder Experts to Serve on Advisory Councils

-The Foundation for Food and Agriculture Research opened nominations today for members of its inaugural Advisory Councils.
+The Foundation for Food & Agriculture Research opened nominations today for members of its inaugural Advisory Councils.

-Advisory Council members will serve three-year terms and advise the Foundation’s staff and board on program development, identify new and emerging issues of interest, and comment on policies or processes that impact the Foundation for Food and Agriculture Research and its ability to meet its mission.
+Advisory Council members will serve three-year terms and advise the Foundation’s staff and board on program development, identify new and emerging issues of interest and comment on policies or processes that impact the Foundation for Food & Agriculture Research and its ability to meet its mission.
 The Councils will also review and make recommendations on applications pending in their respective areas of expertise.

 - Optimizing agricultural water use

 - Enhancing sustainable farm animal productivity, resilience and health

 - Achieving a deeper understanding of nutrition and healthy food choices

 - Managing food production systems to enhance human nutritional outcomes

 Approximately ten individuals will serve on up to seven councils, whose members will conduct the majority of their business virtually.
 It is possible that fewer than seven councils will be constituted if FFAR determines that a single Council’s collective expertise covers more than one of the above topic areas.

 The call for nominations will close January 20, 2016 and the Foundation will announce selections by February 20, 2016.

 Full details and the Advisory Council member nomination form are available at www.foundationfar.org/advisory-councils.